Alexei Navalny, Russian politician who opposed Putin to the end, has died in prison

 Navalny was known to inject quotes from favorite shows — like animation series Rick and Morty or HBO's The Wire — into his speeches.

-"Hey, it's Navalny!" was his standard greeting in videos before he would tear into President Putin.
+"Hey, it's Navalny!" was his standard greeting in videos before he would tear into Putin.

 It was a hint at what made the two men so different — and Navalny, his supporters argued, a threat.
 Even if Navalny wasn't allowed to compete in elections.